polkadot-fellows/Evaluations/evidence/doordashcon/0003-doordashcon-12-2024.md

     3.1 Automating Salary Initialization

 One of the main priorities has been automating the salary initiation process for members within the Fellowship Collective.
 The goal is to eliminate manual intervention in payments.
-This is achieved by placing salary intialization in the task API enabling Node operators directly into the collective’s governance and operational workflows.
+This is achieved by placing salary initialization in the task API enabling Node operators directly into the collective’s governance and operational workflows.
 Key aspects of this automation include:

 https://github.com/paritytech/polkadot-sdk/pull/5163